AdobeDocs/workfront.en/help/quicksilver/workfront-basics/grant-and-request-access-to-objects/permissions-reports-dashboards-calendars.md

 content-type: reference
 product-area: user-management;reports;dashboards;calendars
 navigation-topic: grant-and-request-access-to-objects
-title: Share reports, dashboards, and calendars in Adobe Workfront
+title: Share reports, dashboards, and calendars
 description: Your Adobe Workfront administrator grants users access to view or edit reports, dashboards, and calendars when they assign access levels.
 For more information about granting access to reports, dashboards, and calendars, see Grant access to reports, dashboards, and calendars.
 ---

-# Share reports, dashboards, and calendars in Adobe Workfront
+# Share reports, dashboards, and calendars

 Your Adobe Workfront administrator grants users access to view or edit reports, dashboards, and calendars when they assign access levels.
 For more information about granting access to reports, dashboards, and calendars, see [Grant access to reports, dashboards, and calendars](../../administration-and-setup/add-users/configure-and-grant-access/grant-access-reports-dashboards-calendars.md).

 Along with the access level that users are granted, you can also grant them permissions to View or Manage specific reports, dashboards, or calendars that you have access to Share.
-For information about granting users sharing permissions on objects, see [Overview of sharing permissions on objects in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).
+For information about granting users sharing permissions on objects, see [Overview of sharing permissions on objects](../../workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md).

 Permissions are specific to one item in Workfront and define what actions one can take on that item.